10:30 am Sunday Worship

 Travis Allen

 They have seen many of these would be messiahs come and go, and they stir up the people to action and turn them into rebels and zealots that eventually are put down by the Romans and killed, but all the while bringing a lot of bloodshed on all the people.
 So it is part of their job to examine teachers and their teaching, to see what they’re saying, to see what their influence is.
-The problem is not with the question itself.
-The problem is not in the intent to examine.
-The problem frankly, in a word, is them.
+So the problem is not with the question itself, the problem is not in the intent to examine, the problem, frankly, in a word, is them.
 They are the problem.

 The chief priest refers to a group or an order that worked for and represent the interest of the current ruling high priest, who is Caiaphas, his high priestly family, dignitaries that are corrected to the priesthood.
 As we said last time, these chief priests, the high priestly family, all theological liberals, they’re morally corrupt.
 They’re driven by greed, love for money, but they are the custodians of the temple and as the custodians of the temple, they’re not too happy about what Jesus did the previous day.